Burna Boy: Controversies

+"Acting Bad" dispute

+On 2 May 2016, a song titled "Acting Bad" was uploaded online without any prior announcement.
+Burna Boy quickly clarified on Twitter that the track was recorded over a year earlier, in January 2015, and that it was unfinished and leaked without his permission.
+The song's producer, Orbeat, best known for his work on Burna Boy's hit "Soke", publicly lashed out at the artist, claiming the release was unauthorized and that he had not been fully paid for his work.
+He accused Burna Boy of disrespecting him and misrepresenting the situation, denying that he was the one who leaked the track.
+Orbeat also said he had already used the beat in his own material and had repossessed it after their fallout.
+Tensions escalated as both parties exchanged heated messages on Twitter, with Orbeat making personal accusations and Burna Boy responding with now-deleted tweets aimed at his critics.

-2019 'Africans Unite' concert cancellation
+2019 Africans Unite concert

 In November 2019, Burna Boy was announced as the headliner for the 'Africans Unite' concert in South Africa, an event aimed at promoting unity and addressing xenophobia.
 However, his previous statements condemning alleged xenophobic attacks in South Africa and expressing hesitance to visit the country led to public criticism.
 South African artists and members of the public called for an apology, which Burna Boy declined to issue.
 Citing threats of violence and safety concerns, the event organizers ultimately cancelled the concert.

 Burna Boy also engaged in a public dispute with South African rapper AKA on Twitter, stemming from discussions about xenophobic violence in South Africa.
 Burna Boy criticized the attacks and, in a since-deleted tweet, stated he would physically confront AKA if they met.

 In response, AKA expressed disappointment, emphasising South Africa's prior support for Burna Boy’s career before his international success, and called for an apology.
 The dispute gained further attention when Burna Boy’s planned performance at the 'Africans Unite' concert reignited public pressure for him to apologise.
 Amid growing concerns over safety and controversy, the concert was cancelled.
 In 2022, AKA indicated that he no longer harbored issues with Burna Boy, suggesting a potential reconciliation between the artists.